jackpea2000/jackpea2000/README.md

 Hi, I’m @jackpea2000
 I’m interested in data analysis, specifically neural networks and deep learning.
-I’m currently working on a project aiming to use DEXA imaging to aid diagnoses of osteoporosis.
+I’m currently working on a project aiming to use DEXA imaging to aid diagnoses of osteoporosis as part of a Physics Masters project.
+I usually work in python3, but also have experience in C.

 <!---